 It's not always about what your student's need to improve.
 Make sure to find ways for them to see how valuable they are as they right here, right now.

-An exercise I like to do with my students is have them brainstorm about what the qualities of a leader or a good friend are.
+An exercise I like to do with my students in my Social Skills groups is have them brainstorm about what the qualities of a leader or a good friend are.
 They will come up with positive adjectives like "curious," "kind," or "hard working."

 Have the kids then write at least one down on a piece of paper (or you write it for them) and get up tape it to a board.

 Always incorporate movement in your groups even if it's just getting up to tape things.